 Professional Way to Compact PST File

 These two methods are very helpful to compact PST file of Microsoft Outlook.
-But if you’re looking for a professional solution to avoid all these manual steps and achieve best results, you should try PST Compress and Compact tool provided by SysInfoTools Software.
+But if you’re looking for a professional solution to avoid all these manual steps and achieve best results, you should try PST Compress tool provided by SysInfoTools Software.
 It’s very safe and easy-to-use application that requires no extra technical knowledge.
 It can compact PST file of any size without causing any damage or data loss.
-It only removes all the extra and unused space from PST files and maintains all the attachments while compressing PST files.
+It can safely reduce PST file size by removing only the extra and unused space.
+It maintains all the attachments while compressing PST files.